-During your search for tinnitus relief, you will need to visit a doctor to get a diagnosis.
-You may receive a diagnosis based only on the symptoms you report, but you could need to have more extensive testing.
-Medical professionals will try to determine if your tinnitus has an underlying condition that triggers it.
-Keep in mind, however, that a root cause cannot be found in some cases.
-When first consulting with your doctor, you should describe what you’re hearing as best as possible:
+During your search for tinnitus relief, you will need to see an audiologist to receive your diagnosis.
+You may get a diagnosis based only on symptoms you report, but you could very well need to have more extensive testing done to be sure.
+Your medical professionals will work to determine if your tinnitus has an underlying condition which is triggering the tinnitus itself.
+Keep in mind, however, that a root cause cannot be found in certain cases.
+When you initially consult with your doctor, you should describe what you’re hearing to the best of your ability:

 - Clicking sounds, which may point to muscle contractions in and around your ears

 - Pulsing, rushing, or humming, which indicate vascular causes such as high blood pressure

 - Low-pitched ringing, which can result from ear canal blockages, stiff inner ear bones, or Meniere’s disease

 - High-pitched ringing, resulting from a wide range of possible causes: exposure to excessively loud noise, acoustic neuroma, medication side effects, or hearing loss

 An examination includes questions about your medical history plus an examination of your ears, neck, and head.
 Your doctor could ask you to move in certain ways to see if the noise changes in pitch, type, or volume: moving your eyes, clenching your jaw, and moving your arms, neck, and legs.
 Diagnosis may also involve audiological exams plus imaging and lab tests.